 REPRESENTATIVE RESULTS:

 The described protocol can be applied both for the analysis of lignins and/or tannins.
 In lignin chemistry, this method is fundamental because it allows the detection and quantification of the different types of hydroxy groups.
-Figure 12a and Figure12d depict a good for the spectrum quantification of the various hydroxy groups in a softwood Kraft lignin derivatized with TMDP.
-The spectrum depicted in Figure 12a was recorded using a 300 MHz NMR spectrometer, while in Figure 12d was recorded with a 700 MHz NMR instrument.
+Figure 8a and Figure 8ddepict a good for the spectrum quantification of the various hydroxy groups in a softwood Kraft lignin derivatized with TMDP.
+The spectrum depicted in Figure 8a was recorde using a 300 MHz NMR spectrometer, while Figure 8d was recorded with a 700 MHz NMR instrument.

-[Place Figure 12 here]
+[Place Figure 8 here]